nagasudhirpulla/taming_python/blog/skills/email.md

 * The following steps are implemented in this code
 	* message object is created and attributes like subject, sender email, receiver email addresses, email subject, email body are set
 	* attachment object is created and attached to message object
-	* message object sent as email using smtplib library and ser
+	* message object sent as email using smtplib library and mail server connection parameters

 ```python
 import smtplib
 from email.mime.text import MIMEText